JarmoGBG/JarmoGBG/README.md

  • Next animal who had something against me was a dog who thought I would be a good chewing toy
   • And the final culprit was a cat in finlad who gave me a serious beating while I was just playing in a sandlot enjoying myself and bothering none.

-So there we have the basics for me not being too keen on bringing in wildlife to where I live.
-I lost, but before she got the cat I was very firm that I would not take care of that Cat, it was her sole responsility.
+So there we have the basics for me not being too keen on bringing in wildlife to my living quarters.
+I lost, apparently the cat was coming living with us, the only question was if I would move out or coexist with the furry feline.
+Before she got the cat I was very firm that I would not take care of that Cat, it was her sole responsility.

 And so it was.
-Atleast the first 4-5 min after the cat came to live with us.
-Then my heart melted totally & since then im such a sucker for that cat, or Liston as I named him pretty quickly.
+Atleast the first couple of minutes.
+Then it turned out that I had a very soft spot in my heart for this little fella.
+I surrendered to the feeling & since then im such a sucker for that cat, or Liston he was named pretty quickly.

+I tried even learning him some tricks, it ended with me be taught by the cat.
+When he gives me his paw it's candy time and I neeed to go get the goodie bag.
+Not as I imagined that it would be the other way round.

 I/we didn't domesticate him, he domesticated me.
 And im totally fine with it.
 Qqå00åå0å He is now almost 4 years old and yes, I want atleast one more.
 I never thought I would be a cat person,